Passover in Greece 2026: Why Israeli Families Choose Villa Lithos in Porto Rafti

 Why Greece for Passover?

-Athens International Airport receives daily direct flights from Tel Aviv throughout the year, operated by both El Al and Aegean Airlines, with flight times of approximately three and a half hours.
+According to Athens International Airport traffic data, the Tel Aviv to Athens route is one of the busiest international corridors serving the airport, with daily direct flights operated by both El Al and Aegean Airlines and flight times of approximately three and a half hours.
 This makes Greece one of the most logistically straightforward destinations for Israeli families with young children.
 You do not lose half a day to airport connections, and you do not arrive exhausted.
-The Passover school holiday window in 2026 begins in early April, when the weather in Greece is already warm and pleasant, the sea is beginning to wake up after winter, and the beaches are almost entirely free of the summer crowds.
+The Passover school holiday window in 2026 begins in early April, when, per the Greek National Tourism Organisation (EOT), mainland Attica enters its shoulder season: the weather is already warm, the sea is beginning to wake up after winter, and the beaches are almost entirely free of the summer crowds.

 Porto Rafti: Twenty Minutes from the Airport